1) Where to Focus?

 2) What Shutter Speed?

 People move, and a reasonably fast shutter speed is necessary to prevent any subject motion.
-Blurry portraits are typically the result of an exposure time that is too slow.
+Blurry photography is typically the result of an exposure time that is too slow.
 The solution is to use a minimum shutter speed of 1/125.

 Not only will this freeze any movement on their part, but yours as well.
 At 1/125 you will largely prevent camera shake that can lead to soft photos, especially when viewed up close or are enlarged to 8×10 or bigger.